Finnish architectural firm wins prize in US

 OOPEAA’s founder and director Anssi Lassila will visit the US to accept the accolade and give a lecture in September.
 Based in the city of Seinäjoki, the firm first found international recognition from its design of the Kärsämäki Shingle Church in 2004.

-“His architecture displays an interest in combining a sculptural form with traditional materials and innovative techniques,” the Rice Design Alliance writes.
+“His architecture displays an interest in combining a sculptural form with traditional materials and innovative techniques,” the Rice Design Alliance writes, in a release.
 “Lassila has extensive experience in working with wood in architecture.
 In his approach he emphasises the potential embedded in exploring new methods and techniques as a means of developing new solutions in building.”

 The Rice Design Alliance is a non-profit organisation formed within the Rice School of Architecture in 1972 in the US city of Houston.